- Published on

 2. Hormonal Influences

 Hormones, particularly estrogen, play a crucial role in fat storage, especially in women.
 Estrogen can promote fat accumulation in the hips, thighs, and buttocks.
+This fat is sometimes called "sex-specific fat" and serves an evolutionary purpose — it provides energy reserves during pregnancy and lactation.
 Fluctuations in hormone levels, such as during menstruation or menopause, can further impact fat distribution.

 3. Ineffective Diet